janewliang/janewliang.github.io/teaching/index.md

 The course materials that I created for BST 260 are listed below.
 Each assignment is designed to mimic a realistic data analysis, with the questions building toward an overarching narrative.
 In addition to R coding exercises, many questions emphasize interpreting results or data science communication.
 Topics and data sets were chosen to be relevant to student interests and pressing public health challenges.

 You can find the course website for the most recent iteration of BST 260 [here](https://datasciencelabs.github.io/).
-While serving as an HSPH pedagogy fellow, I also helped develop BST 219 (Core Principles of Data Science), a gentle data science course geared toward those with no prior quantitative/programming background offered for the first time in 2022.
+While serving as an HSPH pedagogy fellow, I also helped develop BST 219 (Core Principles of Data Science), a gentle data science course geared toward those with no prior quantitative/programming background, offered for the first time in 2022.

 Homework assignments: